Policies and Procedures

 - Newspaper/Magazine/Online Subscriptions

 - Repairs from a vendor (a corporation or partnership)

 - Services from a vendor (a corporation or partnership)

 - State Contract Purchases (must use contract vendor)

 - Utility (power/water/gas/cable)

 - Any purchase that requires agreements or contracts.

-- Note: All agreements and contracts must be submitted for review and approval to Purchasing Services on a requisition.
+- Note: All agreements and contracts must be submitted on a purchase requisition for review and approval by Purchasing Services.

 - Anything costing more than $5,000